 About a mile away on a knoll high above the water, where earlier a potential camping spot had been identified, there is movement.
 Is it ABCD?
 In the time it takes to administer a strip of zinc oxide tape to the injured walking pole, at least one tent is erected over there.
 It is difficult to see what is going on in the fading, but not disappearing, light.
 On the register at the Lochailort Inn, there were just four more starters left to sign out after ABCD and me.
 Maybe it is one of the later starters?
 No, it has to be one of the alphabet boys because one of the ABCD said that they were heading for Kinlochbeoraid, which is just a mile or so further along at the head of the loch.

 Tiredness is creeping ever closer.
-It is about 10pm and cuckoos somewhere in the heights across the water make their presence felt – and right through the night.
-Their calls echo across the loch, once the strong winds have died down to be replaced by a frosty morning.
+It is about 10pm and cuckoos somewhere in the heights across the water make their presence felt.
+Their calls echo across the loch, once the strong winds have died down to be replaced by a frost.

 The ear plugs from the sleeper train help, but do not eradicate the sound completely.
 It is also still light, like an extended dusk, so the blackout eye covers from the train come into their own.
-The cuckoos have stopped disturbing the peace and easy pace of the final hours of the day.
+The cuckoos have stopped disturbing the peace.
 Bliss.